Pacific Journalists trained on climate reporting and AI at AIBD

 "We looked at some of the most advanced AI tools available free on the Internet, hoping these can simplify the task of reporting on climate issues."

-"Climate change is fundamentally a scientific concept, and to present it in ways our audience can understand, we need to understand it ourselves.
+“Climate change is fundamentally a scientific concept,” she said.
+“To present it in ways our audience can understand, we must first learn how to read and interpret scientific research and discussions.”